 How To Aerate Lawn By Hand

 There are a handful of tools that you can use to manually aerate your soil and boost healthy and beautiful growth.
+Not all of them need to be bought or rented, you can even make a DIY lawn aerator yourself.

 Still, you have to know how to aerate lawn by hand so you can use the tools effectively.